mattmaniak/tales_of_soplicowo/docs/game/game_design_document.md

 1. ### <a id='key-mechanics'></a>Key Mechanics
    Relatively simple but greatly connecting narrative part with a world.
-   - NPCs are ghosts, explore labirynth as a priest to find a way to overhear them.
+   - Constantly jump between Robak's life and Jacek's interactive memories those dialogue choices will affect Priest's behaviour.
-   - Talk with them as player's son, Tadeusz, as a medium.
+   - Explore invisible level labirynths to find your path as the Priest or as Jacek.

 2. ### <a id='#core-low-level-loop'></a>Core (Low-level) Loop
    1. Walk.